RajuProbStat/myFunc/README.txt

 of the simulation are saved as ".RData" files into the folder "intermediate_results".
 For faster computation, reduce the number of replicates, say, rep=500 (from the R scripts belong the sub folder "code_intermediate_results").
-The R scripts for creating these ".RData" files are performed in parallel on 16 cores on a linux server, but should also work under windows.
+The R scripts for creating these ".RData" files are performed in parallel on 16 cores on a Linux server, but should also work under Windows.
 If the machine used for computation is not able to compute on 16 cores simultaneously, the number of cores used for simulation should be reduced by changing the code line "cl<-makeCluster(16)" in the R scripts (i)-(vi).